w3f/polkadot-spec/docs/chap-runtime-api.md

 ###### Definition -def-num- Occupied Core Assumption {#defn-occupied-core-assumption}
 :::definition

-A occupied core assumption is used for fetching certain pieces of information about a parachain by using the relay chain API.
+An occupied core assumption is used for fetching certain pieces of information about a parachain by using the relay chain API.
 The assumption indicates how the Runtime API should compute the result.
 The assumptions, A, is a varying datatype of the following format:

 $$
 {A}={\left\lbrace\begin{matrix}{0}&\rightarrow&\phi\\{1}&\rightarrow&\phi\\{2}&\rightarrow&\phi\end{matrix}\right.}